Mathumathi24/KPN-Sales-Operations-Analytics-project-using-Excel/README.md

-# KPN-Sales-Operations-Analytics-project-using-Excel
+# KPN Business Analytics
-I built an end-to-end Sales &amp; Operations Analytics solution in Excel to understand revenue performance, customer behaviour, marketing effectiveness, delivery operations and customer experience.
+Developed an interactive KPN Business Analytics Dashboard in Microsoft Excel to analyze Sales & Revenue, Customer & Feedback, Delivery & Operations, and Inventory & Marketing performance.
+Used Power Query for data cleaning and transformation, Power Pivot for data modeling and creating relationships, and Pivot Charts, Slicers, and interactive filters to build dynamic business dashboards.

 📌 What I built